Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Method

-with the weights $\{\eta_k, k \in \tgt^c\}$ to be estimated in a data-adaptive fashion to filter out potentially biased site-specific estimators.
-The second expression of $\FACE$ in \eqref{def:FACE} shows how the shared parameters from Steps 1 and 2 are used in the construction.
+which anchors on the initial TATE estimator $\widehat{\Delta}_{\tgt, \tgt}$ and is augmented with source site estimators $\widehat{\Delta}_{\tgt, k_s}$, with the weights $\{\eta_{k_s}, k_s \in \tgs\}$ to be estimated in a data-adaptive fashion to filter out potentially biased source site estimators.
+The second expression of $\FACE$ in \eqref{def:FACE} shows how the parameters from Steps 1 and 2 are used to construct the FACE estimator.

-\begin{remark} The FACE estimate $\FACE$ is a linear combination of $\hat{\Delta}_{\tgt, \tgt}$ and $ \hat{\Delta}_{\tgt, k}$.
-It can also be interpreted as an ``anchor and augmentation'' estimator.
-We may alternatively express \eqref{def:FACE} as

-The alternative expression makes it clear that we ``anchor" on the estimator from the target site, $\hat{\Delta}_{\tgt, \tgt}$, and augment the anchor estimator with a weighted difference between the target and source site estimates.
-In general, since it is possible that source sites may present empirical bias in estimating the TATE, $\eta_k$ should be estimated in a data-adaptive fashion to safeguard against biased estimates, i.e., to down weight or exclude likely biased source site estimates of the TATE. \end{remark}

-Moreover, the aggregation of the remaining unbiased site-specific augmentations should also minimize variance.
-Under the federated learning setting, the key to evaluate the variance of \eqref{def:FACE} is to decompose it into contributions from separate sites so that they can be estimated and shared within each site.
-We consider the following decomposition
+Moreover, the aggregation of the remaining unbiased source site augmentation terms should also minimize the estimation variance.
+Under the federated learning setting, the key to evaluating the variance of (\ref{def:FACE}) is to decompose it into contributions from separate sites so that they can be estimated within each site.
+For any subset of $\tgs$, $\tgs' \subseteq \tgs$, we consider the following decomposition